Last updated: September 11, 2020

 Dateline: Katowice, Poland

-Countries like Ireland and Italy are well known for offering citizenship by descent to those with family trees from those countries.
-However, one other slightly more complicated option for getting a second passport through your bloodline is Poland.
+While countries like Ireland and Italy are well known for offering citizenship by descent to those with ancestors from those countries, Poland has – undeservedly – fallen under the radar.

 Ways to get Polish citizenship

-Polish citizenship by naturalization can be obtained by legally residing in Poland as a permanent resident for three years if you speak Polish.
+Second, Polish citizenship by naturalization can be obtained by legally residing in Poland as a permanent resident for 3 years if you speak Polish.
 Otherwise, you need to be legally resident for the last ten years and currently have permanent resident status.

-If you’re married to a Polish citizen, you get a small discount on the time required for naturalization.
-You must, however, be legally resident in Poland, not living overseas.
+Third, if you’re married to a Polish citizen, you get a small discount on the time required for naturalization.
+You must, however, be legally resident in Poland, and not be living overseas.

-So far, Polish citizenship is either difficult, if not impossible to get, or not worth it.
-Poland isn’t a bad place to live, but it’s not worth getting legal residence there to work toward a second passport.
+We’re not saying that Poland isn’t a bad place to live, but it’s just not worth getting legal residence there to work towards a second passport.

 The rules for claiming ancestral citizenship include the condition that your Polish ancestors left the country after Poland became an independent country in 1918.
 Basically, any ancestor born before the year 1899 is ineligible to qualify you for citizenship on the basis of the country’s citizenship laws of 1920.

-That means each ancestor must have been Polish in order to pass it to the younger generation.
-If one of your ancestors lost their Polish citizenship then the bloodline is broken and you won’t be able to get Polish citizenship by descent.
+Each ancestor must have been Polish in order to pass it to the younger generation.
+If one of your ancestors lost their Polish citizenship, then the bloodline is broken and you won’t be able to get Polish citizenship by descent.

-In this way, Poland is much less liberal than Italy, which seems to hand out citizenship to anyone who calls themselves a Paisan.
+In this way, Poland is much less liberal than Italy, which seems to hand out citizenship to anyone who calls themselves an Italian.

 Poland is also less liberal in that it doesn’t count ethnic Polish ancestors as eligible for citizenship.
-This is different from some other ancestral citizenship programs, which figure that anyone with ancestors from territory they CURRENTLY control can be a citizen.
+This is different from some other ancestral citizenship programs, which state that anyone with ancestors from territory they currently control can be a citizen.

 The way Poland sees it, if Poland wasn’t the name on the door when your ancestor was born, you won’t be able to obtain that passport.
 You’d rather need to take it up with Germany or whatever other country was running the place at the time.

-While unlikely, there is a chance you won’t qualify for Polish citizenship, but might have other family that qualify you for Lithuanian citizenship.
+While unlikely, there is a chance you won’t qualify for Polish citizenship, but might have other family members who could qualify you for Lithuanian citizenship.

 Claiming a Polish passport isn’t easy.
 Like any citizenship by descent program, Poland’s government operates at a slow pace.